-Kubernetes, and many cloud native technologies, are not secure out-of-the-box.
+Organizations are adopting Kubernetes and delivering cloud native applications, deploying apps and services on cloud providers such as Amazon Web Services (AWS), Azure, and Google Cloud Platform.
+Kubernetes is not secure out-of-the-box.
 By default, everything you deploy to your cluster is able to communicate with everything else.
-Pods can run as root, and even if you disable privileged mode, there are still plenty of pod settings that an attacker inside your cluster can enable to get root access to the underlying node.
+Pod security is important because pods can run as root, and even if you disable privileged mode, there are still plenty of pod settings that an attacker inside your cluster can enable to get root access to the underlying node.

-Unfortunately, there is a pretty standard process for attacking that cluster you’ve spent so much time working on which is why the NSA has provided guidance.
-Consider the many possible attack vectors: using a leaked kubeconfig or leaked cloud credentials, a supply side attack, an exposed dashboard, or exploiting a known security vulnerability.
+Unfortunately, there is a pretty standard process for attacking that cluster you’ve spent so much time working on.
+Consider the many possible attack vectors: using a leaked kubeconfig or leaked cloud credentials, a supply chain attack, an exposed dashboard, or exploiting a known security vulnerability.
 The attacker can then execute some of their own code within your cluster, escalate privileges, and then cover their tracks.
 All of this behavior happens while also creating a persistent foothold, enabling attackers to steal secrets and data, consume compute resources for financial gain, or achieve any number of other results.

 Securing your microservices against attacks is getting harder and harder as architecture continues to grow increasingly complex.
-Do you have misconfigurations?
 Do you know if every pod in your Kubernetes cluster has hostPath disabled?
 How about the flow of network traffic through your cluster — are pods able to communicate with control plane components or neighboring namespaces?
-These little details are the difference between an attack’s blast radius being limited to a malicious container from a supply side attack to having your cluster compromised, or even having your cloud account compromised.
-This could happen if an attacker escaped the pod, used the node’s cloud credentials or authentication to gain access to your account, and found more ways to escalate privileges.
+These little details are the difference between an attack’s blast radius being limited to a single container, to having your cluster compromised, or even having your entire cloud environment compromised.
+This could happen if an attacker escaped the pod, used the node’s cloud credentials to gain access to your account, and found more ways to escalate privileges.

 While Polaris improves Kubernetes deployments, the NSA Hardening Guide advocates for a more continuous approach to Kubernetes security.
 Fortunately, several of these recommendations can be implemented using Fairwinds Insights, which combines Polaris with other open source tools to provide a platform that simplifies Kubernetes complexity and reduces risk.

-With Fairwinds Insights, you'll be able to operationalize Polaris to run on a continuous basis and integrate multiple open source security tools from CI/CD all the way through to Production.
+With Fairwinds Insights, DevOps teams will be able to operationalize Polaris to run on a continuous basis and integrate multiple open source security tools from CI/CD all the way through to production.
 Fairwinds Insights adds: